Launch Your Healthcare Career as a Medical Assistant in Less Than a Year

 Accreditations:

-Lewis University’s Medical Assistant Diploma Program is accredited by the Higher Learning Commission and the Medical Assistant program has been approved by the Illinois Board of Higher Education to be offered at the Chicago campus of Lewis University.
+St. Augustine’s College’s Medical Assistant Diploma Program is accredited by the Higher Learning Commission, and the Medical Assistant program has been approved by the Illinois Board of Higher Education to be offered at the Chicago campus of SAC.

-Will be applying for specialized program accreditation soon with the Commission of Accreditation of Allied Health Education Programs (CAAHEP).
+Will be applying for specialized program accreditation soon.

 Admission Requirements: